HusniahArief/RKS-project/README.md

 # RKS-project

 The "We care app" application uses Android Studio which is where to create the Front End using java language.
 In the Front End that I built, it follows or there are several that match the wireframe design, workflow, and documentation requirements that I made before UAS.
-The following is the link to the previous UTS folder which contains workflows, wireframes, and required documentation, and also you can see "THE DEMO" at the following link:
+The following is the link to the previous UTS folder which contains workflows, wireframes, and required documentation below:

 https://drive.google.com/drive/u/0/folders/1m1YnEoIZLOyImWchaHVf7IwO8WYIatPH